-3. Admissions into Year 7

-- 3.1 The following schools admit children into Year 7 as a normal year of entry: - Driffield School and Sixth Form - South Hunsley School and Sixth Form College - The Snaith School - 3.2 The Published Admission Number (PAN) is the number of pupils it is intended to admit into Year 7.
+- 3.10 When making an application, parent/carers are advised to supply any additional information that may be required by the admission authority by providing this information in writing direct to the school or by emailing schooladmissions@eastriding.gov.uk with the child's details.
+It is advised that parent/carers submit any additional information that may be relevant to the oversubscription criteria contained in Section 6 of this policy. - 3.11Any school's resources, such as teachers and classrooms, have to be used carefully to ensure the best possible standards for education and a safe environment.
+If no limit were set on the number of children that can go to a school each year these standards could not be maintained. - 4.
+Admissions into Year 7 - 4.1 The following schools admit children into Year 7 as a normal year of entry: - Driffield School and Sixth Form - South Hunsley School and Sixth Form College - The Snaith School - 4.2 The Published Admission Number (PAN) is the number of pupils it is intended to admit into Year 7.
 This number is set for each school.
-For Year 7 entry in the 2022-2023 school year these numbers are: - Driffield School and Sixth Form, 240 places - South Hunsley School and Sixth Form College, 350 places - The Snaith School, 150 places
+For Year 7 entry in the 2024-2025 school year these numbers are: - Driffield School and Sixth Form, 240 places - South Hunsley School and Sixth Form College, 350 places - The Snaith School, 150 places

-PANs remain in force until 31st July 2023, at the end of the year of entry.
+PANs remain in force until 31st July 2025, at the end of the year of entry.